 (Here are our patient’s choices for best moisturizers.)

 3. Long Hot Showers Are Not Good For You

 When you’ve been outside and need to warm up, it’s tempting to hop in the shower and turn up the heat.
-You may even stay there until the hot water heater gives out but this is not good for your skin.
-The hotter the water, the more it removes you skin’s natural oils and barriers.
+You may even stay there until the water heater gives out, but this is not good for your skin.
+The hotter the water, the more it removes your skin’s natural oils and barriers.
 The longer you are in the shower, the more this happens.
-Go with warm water not scalding hot (and leave some hot water for everyone else in the house!)
+Go with warm water, not scalding hot (and leave some hot water for everyone else in the house!)

 4. Give Your Skin A Treat

-Winter is also the most popular time for a relaxing Hydrafacial MD procedure in our office.
+Winter is also the most popular time for a relaxing Diamond Glow procedure in our office.
 Your skin will soak it up.

 5. Continue To Protect

 You still need your sunscreen even in the winter.
-Even though the days are shorter and we are all looking for sun to cure our affective seasonal disorder, the sun’s rays can still damage your skin.
+Though the days are shorter and we are all looking for the sun to cure our seasonal affective disorder, the sun’s rays can still damage your skin.
 One of the easiest ways to remember to wear your sunscreen is to use a skin care product or makeup with sunscreen in it.
 If you’re heading up to the mountains to ski or down to the Caribbean to escape the cold, you’ll need a more high-test sunscreen, and remember to reapply it often.